Inland navigation law

 Access to the Rhine market

-• Operator’s certificate 223 KB
+• Model operator’s certificate 223 KB

-Access to Rhine cabotage (traffic between two Rhine ports) is thus open to vessels that have the right to fly the flag of a Member State of the CCNR or of the EU and that can substantiate this right by means of a document certifying that the vessel belongs to the navigation of the Rhine, the terms and conditions of issue of which are set out in the Implementing Regulation of the CCNR and Council Regulation (EEC) No. 2919/85.
+In accordance with Additional Protocol No. 2 and Council Regulation (EEC) No 2919/85, Vessels registered in any Member State of the European Economic Community enjoy the same treatment as vessels belonging to the navigation of the Rhine.
+Access to Rhine cabotage (traffic between two Rhine ports) is therefore open to vessels registered in one of the CCNR or EU Member States and which can prove this right by means of a certificate of belonging to the navigation of the Rhine.
+The conditions for obtaining this certificate are set out in the Application Regulation of the CCNR and Council Regulation (EEC) No 2919/85.

 Top